EAGLEMadaminov/EAGLEMadaminov/README.md

 ### Hi there 👋  welcome to my GitHub!

-My name is Javokhir Madaminov and I am web front-end developer from Tashkent , Uzbekistan.
-I do alot of things, and some of them  you may even find intersting.
+My name is Javokhir Madaminov and I am web frontend developer from Tashkent , Uzbekistan.
+I do a lot of things, and some of them  you may even find intersting.
+---

 Here are some ideas to get you started: